derivative

 The equation of a circle centered at the origin is:

-\begin{align*} x^{2} + y^{2} = r^{2} \end{align*}This function is clearly dependent on \(y\), and no, we don't need to do algebra to isolate the y (yet, we can do that later). instead, we can simply take the derivative of both sides:
+\begin{align*} x^{2} + y^{2} = r^{2} \end{align*}This is clearly dependent on \(y\), and no, we don't need to do algebra to isolate the y (yet, we can do that later). instead, we can simply take the derivative of both sides:

 \begin{align*} \frac{d(x^{2} + y^{2})}{dx} = \frac{d(r^{2})}{dx} \end{align*}the right hand side is obviously going to reduce to zero because it is a constant inside a derivative.
 Because we consider \(y = y(x)\), taking the derivative of \(y\) in terms of \(x\) means we have to apply the chain rule.

-\begin{align*} 2x + 2y(x) * y'(x) = 0 \end{align*}Remember, the function we are taking the derivative of here is \((y(x))^{2}\), which is why the \(y'(x)\) term appears; you're doing the chain rule on an inner function that you don't know the value of but that you can represent nonetheless.
+\begin{align*} 2x + 2y(x) * y'(x) = 0 \end{align*}Remember, the we are taking the derivative of here is \((y(x))^{2}\), which is why the \(y'(x)\) term appears; you're doing the chain rule on an inner that you don't know the value of but that you can represent nonetheless.

 Now, we move everything to the other side in order to find \(y'(x)\):